virtual-labs/svc-rating/README.md

         `<rating-display experimentURL=<your sheet API url>></rating-display>`
     - using the above specified method the star rating could be encorporated at the desired place.
+    - The following parameters are to be supplied to the rating-display web component :

+        1. **numberOfStars** :

+            The number of stars to display the rating out of.
+        2. **spreadsheetID** :

+            The id of the spreadsheet to read the rating from.
+        3. sheetName :

+            The name of the sheet, to read rating from in the spreadsheet.
+        4. columnName :

+            The column-name, to read-rating from.

+        5. columnValue :

+            The unique identifier, whose rating is to be displayed.
+Say, in case of experiments, it is the experiment short name.

+        Following is the sample usage :

+        `<rating-display
+        spreadsheetID="1azCik_ei7pR8cePq8l6ELEPt-iOyrl9QChTx8zdulEc"
+        sheetName="Rating-Experiments"
+        columnName="Experiment Short Name"
+        columnValue="physics">`

+    The positioning of the stars could be adjusted, by placing the component into a div and adjusting the div's position accordingly.
+The component being placed relative to the corresponding div.

 - **rating-submit** :
+    The rating submit component, comprises of a button, which on clicking opens up a modal for submitting the rating from the user.
     The `rating-submit` buttons comes with the following parameters :

-    - The number of stars could be varied depending on the use case, by default it being set to 5
+    1. **title** : The title to be displayed on the rating modal.

         - The title of the rating modal could be varied, and passed as parameter along the component. example usage:
         `<rating-submit title="<some title>"></rating-submit>`
-- **rating-input** :
+        - Sample Usage :
-    The
+        `<rating-submit>
+         </rating-submit>`

   # Events

 - on submitting the rating, an event named `vl-rating-submit` is created, that is later captured by the GA4 analytics, and later stored into the google sheet.

 <!-- # Rating Web Component

 - A rating web component built using lit.js